ministryofjustice/manage-a-workforce-ui/README.md

 For local running, start a test db, redis, and wiremock instance by:

-`docker compose -f docker-compose-test.yml up -d`
+`docker-compose -f docker-compose-test.yml up -d`

 Then run the server in test mode by: